bhark/Konsent/README.md

 # Konsent

+## Important note on security updates

+Konsent hasn't had its dependencies updated for a while, which means that it is not safe to use unless you update them yourself.
+I know of two vulnerabilities in the dependencies currently used by Konsent: a severe vulnerability in pyyaml, and a moderate vulnerability in flask.
+Patches have been released for both of these dependencies, it's just about updating them before deploying Konsent.

 ## About

 > It's about time that we rethink the way we make decisions collectively.
 Konsent is my suggestion for an alternative to moderation, an alternative to hierarchy and unequal freedom.
 Konsent is a platform designed to help groups make decisions without hierarchy and representatives, built on anarchist values.